sgalles/jonction/README.md

 * Was tested only with my own MTP player
 * The mass-storage MP3 player feature is not implemented yet

+If you try Jonction on a MTP player that already contains important data, make sure you have a backup.

 Prerequisite
 ============

 * A Unix based system (was only tested on Linux, but may be easily adapted to work with cygwin)
 * A Scala interpreter (I use Scala 2.7.3)
-* a wget command line utility available in the system PATH
+* a wget command line utility available in the PATH
-* the mtp-tools set of MTP utilities
+* the mtp-tools set of MTP utilities available in the PATH
-* The jar file jaudiotagger.jar from project [Jaudiotagger](http://www.jthink.net/jaudiotagger/)
+* The jaudiotagger.jar jar file from project [Jaudiotagger](http://www.jthink.net/jaudiotagger/)

 Install
 =======

 * Copy the jaudiotagger.jar in the directory of the script
+* Update the urls.txt file to add your own feeds (and get ride of mine, of course)
+* Create the ~/Music/Jonction directory (or change the download.dir value in jonction.properties file to target an other directory).
+The podcasts will be downloaded in this directory before the upload to the device.

 Run
 ===

-* Connect your MP3 player
+* Connect your MP3 player (For now, only an MTP MP3 player)
-* Run the jonction.sh script with the download directory as first parameter (ex : jonction.sh /home/foo/Music/podcasts).
-The target directory must already exist.
+* In the directory of the script run the ./jonction.sh launcher.